apify/apify-docs/docs/data_collection_fundamentals/devtools_continued.md

 ![Print all websites' text]({{@asset data_collection_fundamentals/images/print-all-websites-text.webp}})

-## [](#extracting-data) Extracting data in a loop
+## [](#collecting-data) Collecting data in a loop

 In the previous chapter we created a `result` object that contained data of a single website.
 Now we'll create an array of those result objects which will contain all the 50 websites' data.
-To do that, we'll use a function called `map()` and the extraction skills we learned in the previous chapter.
+To do that, we'll use a function called `map()` and the collection skills we learned in the previous chapter.

 > To learn more about the `array.map()` function, [see this tutorial](https://javascript.info/array-methods#map).